 1. Prolonged bath times

 At times, especially during busy morning hours, waiting inside a walk-in tub until the water drains out, can be a pain.
+In deed, this is the worst aspect in the pros and cons of walk in tubs debate.
 In such cases, you can install a heat lamp above so that it dries off your body as you wait for the water to clear out.
 Usually, such tubs are raised from the bathroom floor level.
 Hence, although it comprises a small step, you need to fix a small threshold for stepping over as you enter the tub.

 2. Water spillage

 Another disadvantage of having a walk-in tub is spilling.
 As soon as you turn on the bathroom water faucet, you need to immediately shut the door so that that water does not flow out.
 Hence, as soon as you enter the tub, you have to ensure closing the entrance before you start the water.
 Other measures can be to install a fast-draining system and a filling faucet so that you can get out of the tub as quickly as possible after bathing.